Protein:

 Prepping the chicken

-Submerge the chicken breasts in the buttermilk mixture, and cover with plastic wrap.
-Marinade the chicken in the buttermilk for 4-8 hours in the refrigerator.
+Once the buttermilk and hot sauce mixture is well combined, submerge the chicken pieces in the buttermilk mixture, and cover with plastic wrap.
+Marinade the chicken in the buttermilk brine for 4-8 hours in the refrigerator.

 Prepare your flour mixture

-Combine the flour, garlic powder, onion powder, paprika, cayenne, Johnny's Seasoning, salt, and pepper in a 1-2 gallon plastic bag and shake well to combine.
+To makes the seasoned breading for the Nashville Hot chicken, combine the flour, garlic powder, onion powder, paprika, cayenne, Johnny's Seasoning, salt, and black pepper in a 1-2 gallon plastic bag and shake well to combine.
 Set aside and reserve for later.

 Preparing the Nashville Hot Chicken Sandwich seasoning

-In a medium bowl, mix together the cayenne, brown sugar, paprika, chili powder, crushed red pepper, and garlic powder.
+To make the Nashville Hot seasoning, mix together the cayenne, brown sugar, paprika, chili powder, crushed red pepper, and garlic powder in a small bowl.
 Set aside and reserve for later.
+Again, the spice level can be adjusted by increasing or decreasing the cayenne and crushed red pepper.

-When you are ready to cook the chicken, heat oil in a fryer or heavy bottomed skillet to 340-350 degrees.
-Use a neutral oil with a high smoke point, such as canola, peanut, or vegetable oil.
+When you are ready to cook the chicken, heat the cooking oil in a fryer, Dutch Oven, or heavy bottomed skillet to 340-350 degrees or medium-high heat.
+Use a neutral oil with a high smoke point, such as canola oil, peanut oil, or vegetable oil.

-Carefully place each chicken breast into the bag with the seasoned flour and shake to coast the chicken.
+Carefully place chicken into the bag with the seasoned flour and shake to coast the chicken.
 You can work in batches if you find this easier.
-Remove chicken from the bag and gently shake off any excess flour.
+Remove chicken from the bag and gently shake off any excess flour coating.

 Place the breaded chicken on a wire rack and let the chicken sit at room temperature for about 20 minutes.
 This helps the chicken cook more evenly and helps prevent a big drop in the oil temp when you add the chicken.

-Next, transfer the fried chicken to a clean baking sheet lined with a clean wire rack.
-Note: if you are having problems with the chicken getting too brown before reaching 165 degrees, you can remove the chicken from the oil when the coating is to your liking and finish cooking the chicken on a wire rack in a 350 degree oven.
+When the chicken is done cooking, transfer the deep-fried chicken to a clean baking sheet or baking dish lined with a clean wire rack.
+Note: if you are having problems with the chicken getting too brown before reaching 165 degrees, you can remove the chicken from the oil when the coating is to your liking and finish cooking the chicken on a wire rack in a 350-degree oven.
 If you are cooking in batches, place the baking sheet with the cooked chicken in a warm oven or warming drawer, while you finish the rest of the chicken.
-Reserve and strain about ½ cup of the frying oil.

 Finishing the Nashville Hot Chicken Sandwiches

-Carefully whisk the seasoning mixture into the reserved frying oil until well combined.
+Carefully whisk the Nashville hot seasoning mixture into the reserved frying oil until well combined.

 You can control the heat of the final product by making adjustments in the cayenne pepper in the oil, or by how much oil you coat the chicken with.
 This recipe works out to about a medium on the heat scale.

-Serve the chicken breast on a bun with your choice of toppings.
-We like to keep it simple with some garlic pickles, lettuce, and tomato.
+Serve the spicy fried chicken breast on a bun with your choice of toppings.

-Thank you for visiting our blog.
-We hope you enjoyed this recipe.
-If you tried out the recipe we would love to see your pics and don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
-If you would like to be notified of future recipes please follow us on Facebook or Instagram, or sign up for our e-mail notifications.
+Thank you so much for visiting our blog.
+If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
+We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
+To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
+Until next time, Carne Diem!

 📖 Recipe